Aladdin (ADN) Price Tops $0.0002 on Exchanges

-Aladdin (CURRENCY:ADN) traded up 4.3% against the U.S. dollar during the twenty-four hour period ending at 0:00 AM ET on March 7th.
-Aladdin has a market capitalization of $7.70 million and approximately $2.83 million worth of Aladdin was traded on exchanges in the last day.
-One Aladdin token can currently be purchased for about $0.0002 or 0.00000002 BTC on exchanges including CoinBene, BITKER, TOPBTC and BitForex.
-In the last seven days, Aladdin has traded down 5.3% against the U.S. dollar.
+Aladdin (CURRENCY:ADN) traded up 2.4% against the US dollar during the 1-day period ending at 0:00 AM ET on March 10th.
+Aladdin has a total market capitalization of $6.97 million and $1.99 million worth of Aladdin was traded on exchanges in the last 24 hours.
+One Aladdin token can now be purchased for about $0.0002 or 0.00000002 BTC on major cryptocurrency exchanges including TOPBTC, CoinBene, BITKER and BitForex.
+Over the last week, Aladdin has traded down 6.8% against the US dollar.

 Aladdin Token Profile

-Aladdin (ADN) is a proof-of-work (PoW) token that uses the ScryptOG hashing algorithm.
+Aladdin (CRYPTO:ADN) is a proof-of-work (PoW) token that uses the ScryptOG hashing algorithm.
 Its genesis date was July 17th, 2015.
-Aladdin’s total supply is 100,000,000,000 tokens and its circulating supply is 43,122,099,778 tokens.
+Aladdin’s total supply is 100,000,000,000 tokens and its circulating supply is 43,094,585,590 tokens.
+The official message board for Aladdin is medium.com/@adncoinofficial.
 Aladdin’s official website is adncoin.com.
-Aladdin’s official message board is medium.com/@adncoinofficial.
 Aladdin’s official Twitter account is @

 and its Facebook page is accessible here.